GJDuck/e9afl/README.md

 This allows binaries to be fuzzed without the need for recompilation.

 E9AFL uses [E9Patch](https://github.com/GJDuck/e9patch) to insert the
-AFL instrumentation using static binary rewriting.
+AFL instrumentation via static binary rewriting.

 ## Building